Calls for government to confirm Sergei Skripal was a spy

 "Confirming someone is not an agent may put someone else at risk.
 That risk may be of death.

-"Potential agents will not work for HMG if they think their identities will be revealed in a public inquiry.
+"Potential agents will not work for His Majesty's Government if they think their identities will be revealed in a public inquiry.

 "If people will not work for us then vital intelligence will be lost."

-She said it didn't matter whether someone had claimed to be an agent.
+She said it did not matter whether someone had claimed to be an agent.

 A "hostile actor", she said, could plant stories, in the hope the government confirmed them.

-The inquiry is considering an application from the government and police to prevent a large amount of information being put in the public domain, as part of the inquiry's work.
+The inquiry is considering an application from the government and police to prevent a large amount of information being put in the public domain, as part of the inquiry.

-The government says it could harm national security or put individuals at risk.

-The categories of information which might be kept secret have not yet been made public.

 Lord Hughes said there were "great lists" of documents that would be considered individually, rather than preventing the publication of whole categories of information.